vivek-booshan/cs220-sp23/assign/hw3.md

 explore all possibilities.
 (Hint: think recursion!)

-If a particular regex pattern has no match, then you should output `No match found for regex '...'` where `...` contains the regex pattern
+If a particular regex pattern has no match, then you should output `No match found for regex '...'` where `...` contains the regex pattern.
+Note that this is *not* an error message, so it should be printed to `stdout`.

 The default `restriction` length for the `~` (tilde) operator is 10, however the user can optionally specify a `restriction` length (>= 1)